QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 Substructure Buoyancy
 ^^^^^^^^^^^^^^^^^^^^^

 Similar to mass and inertia, substructure buoyancy can be modeled explicitly or in a lumped linearized manner.
 Explicit modeling involves enabling the buoyancy calculation for each member based on its submerged part in the :code:`SUBMEMBERS` table (see :ref:`Substructure Members`).
-Explicity buoyancy applies buoyancy forces locally to each member.
+Explicit buoyancy applies buoyancy forces locally to each member.
 In the lumped approach, a 6x6 hydrodynamic stiffness matrix is defined to represent the substructure's buoyancy restoring forces and moments (see :ref:`Lumped Mass, Inertia and Hydrodynamic Forces`).
 This linearized hydrodynamic stiffness matrix is valid for small rotations and translations of the substructure.

 Substructure Hydrodynamics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^